-- Verified that all code and examples work correctly against 2019 versions of modules.
-The notable packages and their versions are: - Python 3.7 (Preferred version) - NumPy: 1.16 - SciPy: 1.3 - pandas: 0.25 - matplotlib: 3.1 - Python 2.7 support has been officially dropped, although most examples continue to work with 2.7.
-Do not Python 2.7 in 2019 for numerical code. - Small typo fixes, thanks to Marton Huebler. - Fixed direct download of FRED data due to API changes, thanks to Jesper Termansen. - Thanks for Bill Tubbs for a detailed read and multiple typo reports. - Updated to changes in line profiler (see Ch.
-24) - Updated deprecations in pandas. - Removed hold from plotting chapter since this is no longer required. - Thanks for Gen Li for multiple typo reports. - Tested all code on Pyton 3.6.
-Code has been tested against the current set of modules installed by conda as of February 2018.
-The notable packages and their versions are: - NumPy: 1.13 - Pandas: 0.22
+- Introduced f-Strings in Section 23.3.3 as the preferred way to format strings using modern Python.
+The notes use f-String where possible instead of format. - Added coverage of Windowing function rolling, expanding and ewm to the pandas chapter. - Expanded the list of packages of interest to researchers working in statistics, econometrics and machine learning. - Expanded description of model classes and statistical tests in statsmodels that are most relevant for econometrics.
+Added section detailing formula support.
+This list represents on a small function of the statsmodels API. - Added minimize as the preferred interface for non-linear function optimization in Chapter 22. - Python 2.7 support has been officially dropped, although most examples continue to work with 2.7.
+Do not Python 2.7 for numerical code. - Small typo fixes, thanks to Marton Huebler. - Fixed direct download of FRED data due to API changes, thanks to Jesper Termansen. - Thanks for Bill Tubbs for a detailed read and multiple typo reports. - Updated to changes in line profiler (see Ch.
+25) - Updated deprecations in pandas. - Removed hold from plotting chapter since this is no longer required. - Thanks for Gen Li for multiple typo reports.